 The basic structure of a multilevel k-way partitioning algorithm is very simple.
-The graph G = (V, E) is first coarsened down to a small number of vertices, a k-way partitioning of this much smaller graph is computed and then this partitioning is projected back towards the original graph (finer graph), by successively refining the partitioning at each intermediate level.
-This three stage processor of coarsening, initial partitioning, and refinement is graphically illustrated in Figure 1.
+The graph G = (V, E) is first coarsened down to a small number of vertices, a k-way partitioning of this much smaller graph is computed, and then this partitioning is projected back toward the original graph (finer graph) by successively refining the partitioning at each intermediate level.
+This three-stage process of coarsening, initial partitioning, and refinement is graphically illustrated in Fig. 1.